dragotin/kraft/README.md

 # The Kraft Project

-**Kraft is free software to help to handle documents like quotes and invoices in your small business.**
+**Kraft is free software to handle documents like quotes and invoices in your small business.**

-It is a Qt/KF5 based desktop software with a strong focus on ease of use and the just enough feature set for the use case.
+It is a Qt/KF6 based linux desktop software with a strong focus on ease of use and the just enough feature set for the use case.
 With Kraft, creating documents will run smooth and free time for more enjoyable things than office work.